What to prune and when

 Evergreens can largely be left alone to grow as pruning can stress or expose the tree to disease.
 Evergreens should only be pruned with a Woodland Tools lopper to remove diseased, broken, or dead branches as these are open invites for pests and diseases to spread through the tree.

 Flowering Trees, Shrubs, and Vines should be pruned with a Woodland Tools Lopper or Hedge Shear based on when they bloom.
-For flowering trees, shrubs, and vines that bloom in the early spring, they should be trimmed shortly after the peddles fall off.
+For flowering trees, and vines that bloom in the early spring, they should be trimmed shortly after the petals fall off.
 For plants that bloom in the summer, they should be pruned with a Woodland Tools Lopper or Hedge Shear in the early spring or fall of each year.